 The operational and ethical ambiguities surrounding the PMC industry that Yasmeen points out, and the Department of Defense’s (DoD) inability to account for all its expenses that Paul mentions, are both problems Congress is meant to address.
 Congress drafts, implements, and updates the various pieces of law regulating government contracting, including the Federal Acquisition Regulation (FAR), Circular A-76 and the FAIR Act (1998).
 Furthermore, Congress has the power of the purse.
-The Government Accountability Office (GAO) has designated DoD contract management a high-risk area and has been advising DoD on how to reduce these risks ever since.
+The Government Accountability Office (GAO) has designated DoD contract management a high-risk area since 1992 and has been advising DoD on how to reduce these risks ever since.

 And yet, despite these warnings and an increase in the use of PMC’s (particularly since 2001), it wasn’t until 2008 that Congress finally created the Commission on Wartime Contracting – after billions of dollars had already been lost due to “waste, fraud, abuse, and mismanagement.”
 Congress has been slow to act in every sense of the word: slow to reform existing legislation and oversight mechanisms and implement new ones.
 It has further failed to force the DoD (as one possible example) to respond to the issues relating to its (in)ability to effectively manage the public funds it is given.
 While the GAO has made recommendations for over a decade, many of which are agreed to in principle by the DoD, changes are rarely implemented.
 Congress should be applying pressure.
 The notion that challenging the Pentagon makes you soft on defense needs to change.
 The politicians in Congress sounding alarm bells about government spending and deficits should be leading the charge.